 - Classic search results are listed below

-- Direct bookability via Reserve with Google is replaced by a link to your reservation page and / or your OTA listing
+- Direct bookability via Reserve with Google is taking the space of a link to your reservation page and / or your OTA listing

 With Things To Do Google remains the most important booking source

 First of all, it should be noted that a significant proportion – and, depending on the industry, the largest portion – of online experience bookings originates from Google search.
-This makes any change in how Google behaves regarding the market of tours, activities & attractions very important for operators to understand regardless.
-This includes understanding Google’s own ad-driven business model, as this will most likely have an impact on the visibility of operators’ own offers over time.
+This makes any change in how Google behaves regarding the market of tours, activities & attractions.
+Very important for operators to understand regardless.
+This includes understanding Google’s own ad-driven business model.
+This will most likely have an impact on the visibility of operators’ own offers over time.